abekele0413/site/netsec-spheres-of-support-for-dedicated-and-managed-ops.md

 ### Load balancers support:
 * Monitoring and management of Load balancers
 * Problem, incident, and change management
-* Configuration changes on behalf of customer
+* Configuration changes on behalf of the customer
 * Performance monitoring and tuning

 | | Feature | F5 LTM | Brocade ADX | NetScaler VPX^ | NetScaler MPX^^|